Vitamin B12 total synthesis: The publication record

-As a joint full publication of the syntheses by the Harvard and ETH groups (announced in and expected in) had not appeared by 1977, (Note: The only "joint publication" is a 1972 interview with Eschenmoser and Woodward in Basle; see also.) an article describing the final version of the photochemical A/D approach already accomplished in 1972 was published 1977 in Science.
+By 1977, a joint, collaborative publication of the syntheses by the Harvard and ETH groups had yet to appear in scientific record.
+(Note: The only "joint publication" is a 1972 interview with Eschenmoser and Woodward in Basle; see also.)
+Rather, an article describing the final version of the photochemical A/D approach (previously achieved in 1972) was published in 1977 in Science.
 This article is an extended English translation of one that had already appeared 1974 in Naturwissenschaften, based on a lecture given by Eschenmoser on January 21, 1974, at a meeting of the Zürcher Naturforschende Gesellschaft.

-Four decades later, in 2015, the same author finally published a series of six full papers describing the work of the ETH group on corrin synthesis.
+Four decades later, in 2015, Eschenmoser published a series of six full papers describing the work of the ETH group on corrin synthesis.
 Part I of the series contains a chapter entitled "The Final Phase of the Harvard/ETH Collaboration on the Synthesis of Vitamin B_{12}", in which the contributions of the ETH group to the collaborative work on the synthesis of vitamin B_{12} between 1965 and 1972 are recorded.

-The entire ETH work is documented in full experimental detail in publicly accessible Ph.D. theses, almost 1,900 pages, all in German.
+The entirety of the ETH work is documented, in full experimental detail, in publicly accessible PhD theses, totalling almost 1,900 pages, all in German.
 Contributions of the 14 postdoctoral ETH researchers involved in the cobyric acid syntheses are mostly integrated in these theses.
-The detailed experimental work at Harvard was documented in reports by the 77 postdoctoral researchers involved, with a total volume of more than 3,000 pages.
+The detailed experimental work at Harvard was documented in reports by the 77 postdoctoral researchers involved, a total volume containing more than 3,000 pages.

-Representative reviews of the two approaches to the chemical synthesis of vitamin B_{12} have been published in detail by A. H. Jackson and K. M. Smith, T. Goto, R. V. Stevens, K. C. Nicolaou & E. G. Sorensen, summarized by J. Mulzer & D. Riether, and G. W. Craig, besides many other publications where these epochal syntheses are discussed.
+Representative reviews of the two approaches to the chemical synthesis of vitamin B_{12} have been published in detail by A. H. Jackson and K. M. Smith, T. Goto, R. V. Stevens, K. C. Nicolaou & E. G. Sorensen, summarized by J. Mulzer & D. Riether, and G. W. Craig, in addition to many other publications where these epochal syntheses are discussed.

-The Harvard/ETH approach to the synthesis of cobyric acid: the path to the common corrinoid intermediate via A/B-corrin-ring closure
+The Harvard/ETH synthesis of cobyric acid: the path to the common corrinoid intermediate via A/B-corrin ring closure

-In the A/B approach to cobyric acid, the Harvard A-D-component was coupled to the ETH B-C-component between rings D and C, and then closed to a corrin between rings A and B. Both these critical steps were accomplished by C,C-coupling via sulfide contraction, a new reaction type developed in the synthesis of the B-C-component at ETH.
-The A-D-component was synthesized at Harvard from a ring-A precursor (prepared from achiral starting materials), and a ring-D precursor prepared from (−)-camphor.
-A model A-D-component was used to explore the coupling conditions; this component differed from the A-D-component used in the final synthesis by having as the functional group at the ring-D f-side chain a methyl ester group (like all other side chains) instead of a nitrile group.
+In the A/B approach to cobyric acid, the Harvard A–D component was coupled to the ETH B–C component between rings D and C, and then closed to the corrin between rings A and B. Both these critical steps were accomplished by C–C coupling via sulfide contraction, a new reaction type developed in the synthesis of the B–C component at ETH.
+The A–D component was synthesized at Harvard from a ring A precursor (prepared from achiral starting materials), and a ring D precursor prepared from (−)-camphor.
+A model A–D component was used to explore the coupling conditions.
+This structure differed from the A–D component used in the final synthesis by having a methyl ester group on ring D side chain "f" instead of a nitrile group.